josecarneiro/funcional/README.md

 ### Server

-The `Functional` library also includes an interface to interact with GCP functions in the server.
+The `funcional` library also includes an interface to interact with GCP functions in the server.

 ### TO DO: